-Most people who have been involved with ball pythons for any length of time are at least somewhat familiar with what has come to be known as "wobble heads".
+By now, most people who have been involved with ball pythons for any length of time are familiar with what has come to be known as "wobble heads".

 I feel that since I myself am producing spiders that it is also my responsibility to ensure my customers are aware of the condition and what I think it means.
 Rather than repeating myself to each potential customer individually, I decided to write this page and use it as a reference, and hopefully it might be useful to others as well as those who are just learning about it.